redxdev/hvzsite-old/README.md

     composer install

-The command should download all backend dependencies.
+The command should download all backend dependencies and walk you through setting up the database.

 Next, make sure you have [Bower](http://bower.io/) installed.
 In the root directory of this project run: